fjkz/tt-runner/doc/en/README.md

 Test nodes are main test cases.

-Test nodes in the same directory have no order.
+Test nodes have no order.
 Each test case should be independent.
-See the section of "Enhancing Quality of Test Suites".
+See the section of "Improvement of Test Suites".

 #### Run Nodes